 Do they need much grooming?

-A Bullmastiff has an easy care coat a daily rub down and weekly brush is usually enough to keep it in good condition.
+A Bullmastiff has an easy-care coat a daily rub down and weekly brush is usually enough to keep it in good condition.
 Like most short-haired breeds they shed all year round though not excessively.
 Many Bullmastiffs suffer from skin allergies and may need to bathed regularly with a medicated or hypoallergenic shampoo.

-The loose skin and folds around the eyes and the facial area can become dirty and need regular attention to prevent them becoming sore and starting to smell, clean weekly using one of the many cleansers available such as an oatmeal, baking soda dog facial cleanser which is suitable for sensitive skin.
+The loose skin and folds around the eyes and the facial area can become dirty and need regular attention to prevent them from becoming sore and starting to smell, clean weekly using one of the many cleansers available such as an oatmeal, baking soda dog facial cleanser which is suitable for sensitive skin.

-Also, make sure the ears are kept clean and free of debris and as this breed doesn’t require much exercise it is important to keep nails trim.
+Also, make sure the ears are kept clean and free of debris and as this breed doesn’t require much walking it is important to keep nails trim.
 Being a dominant breed Bullmastiffs often don’t like these sessions so it is important to get them used to being handled from an early age.

 Not only does it get them used to the process but grooming is very therapeutic for dog and owner and can be used as bonding time.

 Do they need much exercise?